ReconfigureIO/UX/docs/source/benchmarking.rst

     ├── main.go
     ├── main_test.go

-Then , open ``cmd/bench-full/main.go and make sure the data being sent to the FPGA is correct for your project: uur template uses an array of incrementing``uint32s`` of size set by the value provided from the command line when a deployment is run.
+2. Open ``cmd/bench-full/main.go and make sure the data being sent to the FPGA is correct for your project: if your template uses an array of incrementing``uint32s`` of size set by the value provided from the command line when a deployment is run.
 If that works for your project you can leave it how it is.
-To compare with the FPGA-side benchmark described above, this time, the incrememnting value ``b.N`` ramping up the number of times the function ``feedFPGA`` is run, until it's gets accurate timing for the whole process.
+To compare with the FPGA-side benchmark described above, this time, the incrementing value ``b.N`` ramping up the number of times the function ``feedFPGA`` is run, until it's gets accurate timing for the whole process.

-You can then run the benchmark during deployment once the example is built.
-To do this, create a build by running (you can enter whatever helpful message you want):
+3. Create a build image for your program by running the following (you can enter whatever helpful message you want):

 .. code-block:: shell

    reco build run -m "benchmark the full system"

-Then you can check your |dashboard| to see when the build is complete.
-To run the benchmark, first copy your build ID, with from your dashboard or by viewing the build list for your project, by running ``reco build list``, and then run the benchmark during a deployment, replacing <build_ID> for the build ID you just copied, and <input_size> for whatever input array size you want to benchmark:
+You can check your |dashboard| to see when the build is complete.

+4. To run the benchmark, first copy your build ID, with from dashboard or by viewing the build list for your project, by running ``reco build list``, and then run the benchmark during a deployment, replacing <build_ID> for the build ID you just copied, and <input_size> for whatever input array size you want to benchmark:

 .. code-block:: shell